All Episodes

 This is fabulous.

-You certainly didn't grow up wealthy, but you have become a do you notice he penetrating tough questions?
+So the next question from Cynthia McFadden: you certainly didn't grow up wealthy, but you have become a one-do you notice the penetrating tough questions.

 I mean, Clinton loves this.

-She's basically saying, hey, you started from nothing.
+She's basically saying, Hey, you started from nothing.

 You're running the same crowds that I do.

-Barbara Walters, my buddy, and all of us, and it's great to have you in the group, Bill.
+And it's great to have you in the group, Bill.

 That's the question.